DibashThapa10/movie_app/README.md

 # Movie App

-A Flutter movies app that uses the Cubit state management library, follows a Clean Code Architecture (CCA) design pattern
+A Flutter movie app that uses the Cubit state management library, follows a Clean Code Architecture (CCA) design pattern

 # Features

 • Browse the latest movies list with released date and rating

-#Dependencies
+# Dependencies

 This app depends on the following packages:

 • flutter_bloc: ^8.1.2 • dio: ^5.1.1 • equatable: ^2.0.5 • carousel_slider: ^4.2.1 • dots_indicator: ^2.1.0

-#API
+# API

 This app uses the MoviesAPI to fetch latest movies details from https://api.themoviedb.org/3/trending/movie/week?api_key=060e7c76aff06a20ca4a875981216f3f